4 Marketing Tips for ERP Software Companies

 2 Know Your Competitors

-If customers are coming to you because of dissatisfaction with a competitor’s ERP, you can use that information to further tailor your marketing strategy.
+If customers are coming to you because they are dissatisfied with a competitor’s ERP, you can use that information to further tailor your marketing strategy.

 3 Use Online Promotion Methods